nazeer1100126/MifosxGateway/README.md

 ## Summary

-MifosGateway provides a RESTful interface to send SMS and EMAILS
+Mifosx Gateway provides a RESTful interface to send SMS and EMAIL